Manila Hotel: First renovation

 During the start of the Philippine Commonwealth in 1935, President Manuel Quezon hired Paris-trained Filipino architect Andres P. Luna, son of painter Juan Luna to take charge of the ₱1,000,000 renovation of the Manila Hotel, equivalent to $10,000,000 in 2020 USD.
 It was done under the supervision of the renowned engineering firm Pedro Siochi and Company.
 The hotel was the residence of General Douglas MacArthur when he became the Military Advisor of the Commonwealth.
 Luna converted the hotel's top floor into an elegant penthouse and expanded the west wing northward – creating the air-conditioned annex - and designed some key public rooms like the Fiesta Pavilion, then the biggest function room of the hotel.
 The hotel was the site of festivities during the inauguration of the Commonwealth in November 1935.
-Throughout 1936, the hotel profitted from the mining boom with annual revenue increasing 7.6% and business increasing two to sixfold in the slack period of April–September, breaking its trend of only breaking even or ending the year in a loss.
-In the late 1930's the hotel was advertized as the Aristocrat of the Orient.
+Throughout 1936, the hotel profited from the mining boom with annual revenue increasing 7.6% and business increasing two to sixfold in the slack period of April–September, breaking its trend of only breaking even or ending the year in a loss.
+In the late 1930's the hotel was advertised as the Aristocrat of the Orient.